Your cookie preferences

 This will ensure you get a solid, reliable broadband connection that will help the process go smoothly.

-It’s not advisable to attempt the transfer over public Wi–Fi, as that could mean your personal information is more vulnerable.
+It’s not advisable to attempting the transfer over public Wi–Fi, which could mean the personal information you're transferring being intercepted by hackers.

 The Move to iOS app isn’t faultless.
 It won’t move apps from your old Android phone.
 So be sure to make a note of all the apps you have.